loopstudio/rails-api-boilerplate/README.md

 render json: records
 ```

+#### Nilify Blanks
+The [nilify_blanks](https://github.com/rubiety/nilify_blanks) line on `ApplicationRecord` adds a before validation callback in order to substitute all blank string fields to be `nil` instead, in order to ensure no blank fields are saved on the db.

 ## Getting Started

 1. Make sure that you have Rails 6, PostgreSQL, git cli and bundle installed.